 Introduces the history of Christianity from the late Middle Ages to the present, with special attention to developments in North America.
 Focuses on how the church’s institutions, thought, and practice were shaped by and responded to their contexts in each of the eras and places under study.

-Professor Cory Willson
+Instructor: Cory Willson

-Apologetics (2 credits)
+450B-A Apologetics (2 credits)